 Attorney General Jason Miyares displayed a bin of THC edible products from Virginia stores.
-Miyares said he’s planning to target sellers thanks to a new cannabis rules in the state budget.
+Experts say the products have caused a spike in poison control calls involving young children and teens.
 (Photo by Graham Moomaw)

 Virginia Attorney General Jason Miyares says his office is planning to crack down on “copycat” THC edibles made to look like popular snack and candy brands, saying the colorful, cartoonish packaging poses a clear threat to children who may not know what they’re eating.

 At a news conference in Richmond Wednesday, Miyares held up two nearly identical bags of Funyuns — one with the real “onion flavored rings” and one with subtle cannabis leaves on the package and “medicated” above the logo — to show how hard it can be to tell them apart.

 “Remind yourselves of what happened when we criticized tobacco companies for so much as using Joe Camel in tobacco advertising,” Miyares said.
 “Think about that, and now look at what you have here.”